The degree-restricted random process is far from uniform: Appendix

 \subsection{Proof of Remark~\ref{rem:lowertail}: lower tail of~$\Xs$ in degree restricted process}

 In this appendix we establish Remark~\ref{rem:lowertail} by complementing \refT{main} with a lower tail result for the number $\Xs(\Gpodn)$ of small edges, for which a simpler variant of the proof of \refT{main} suffices.
 In particular, we can avoid the notion of good clusters and only rely on the basic cluster switching result~\refL{switch}, by exploiting that configuration-graphs~$G$ which at most~$\Xs(G) \le (1-\eps)\mu$ small edges are contained in considerably more lower than upper clusters (in contrast to the proof of \refT{main}, where the relevant configuration-graphs~$G$ with~$\Xs(G) \approx \mu$ are contained in approximately the same number of lower and upper~clusters). \begin{theorem}[Number of small edges: lower tail] Suppose that assumptions of \refT{transferred} hold.
 Then, for any~$\eps \in (0,1)$, the relaxed random graph process~$\Gpodn$ satisfies ${\bP\bigpar{\Xs\bigpar{\Gpodn} \le (1-\eps)\mu} \le e^{-\Omega(n)}}$. \end{theorem} \begin{proof} We proceed similarly to \refT{main}, though some details are simpler here.
 We henceforth write~$\Xs(G)$ for the number of small edges in~$G$, and assume that~${\ell \le (1-\eps/2)\mu}$.
-Let~$\cL$ be the set of all lower cluster that contains a configuration-graph~$G$ with ${\Xs(G) \le \ell}$ small edges, and let~$\cU$ be the set of corresponding upper clusters.
-Note that any configuration-graph~$G\in C^+$ for some $C^+\in\cU$ has ${\Xs(G) \le \ell+4\Delta}$ small edges.
-Proceeding similarly to~\eqref{bound:ZLZU} and~\eqref{eq:ZL:ZU:relevance}, by invoking \refL{switch} to all clusters it follows that
+Inspired by \refS{sec:doublecounting}, let~$\cL$ denote the set of all lower clusters~$C^-$ that contain some configuration-graph~$G$ with ${\Xs(G) \le \ell}$ small edges, and let~$\cU$ contain all upper clusters~$C^+$ that are switching-partners of the lower clusters~$C^-$ in~$\cL$.
+For any~$G$ with ${\Xs(G) \le \ell}$, note that inequality~\eqref{eq:LG} remains valid, which in turn implies~${L_G \ge 1}$ and thus ${G \in \bigcup_{C^- \in \cL}C^-}$.
+The proof of Observation~\ref{obs4D} shows that any ${G \in \bigcup_{C^+ \in \cU}C^+}$ has ${\Xs(G) \le \ell+4\Delta}$ small edges.
+Proceeding similarly to~\eqref{bound:ZLZU} and~\eqref{eq:ZL:ZU:relevance}, by invoking \refL{switch} to all switching-partners it follows~that